3 Small Steps To Get A Bigger Paycheck And Be Promoted

 MIT researchers found that employees are productive who socialize with one another between tasks.
 They are not productive when they socialize during tasks or not socialize at all.

-When you are, therefore, productive, chances are that not only will you keep your job but you might as well get a raise.
+When you are productive, chances are that not only will you keep your job but you might as well get a raise.

 Socializing at work doesn’t seem to enjoy the best reputation among people who aren’t naturally outgoing.
 Get to know your water cooler and co-workers.
 You never know who might have that golden Rolodex.

-Not only will you be able to keep an eye on the market, but you’ll also get an idea for what these positions require and which of your skills you might need to work on to bridge the gap.
+Not only should you be able to keep an eye on the market, but you should also get an idea for what these positions require and which of your skills you might need to work on to bridge the gap.

 • Continue to network with co-workers